spruceid/discourse-siwe-auth/README.md

 quick guide on how to add Sign-In with Ethereum to your existing Discourse.

 ### Requirements
-- A self-hosted Discourse server
+- A Discourse forum that is self-hosted or that is hosted with a provider that allows third party plugins, like [Communiteq](https://www.communiteq.com/).

 ### Note
 The Sign-In with Ethereum plugin still requires users to enter an email to